lukal-x/awesome-task-chunking-tools/README.md

 - https://indie10k.com The daily growth gym for indie devs.
 Turn small actions into unstoppable momentum.
 - https://myquest.framer.website A life tracker that rewards consistency over perfection.
+- https://brightmind.club/ BrightMind is an AI voice companion that gets you into flow faster.
+Eliminate overwhelm and get things done.
 - know of one?
 PR here https://github.com/lukal-x/awesome-task-chunking-tools/pulls